boostorg/website-v2/docs/commands.md

 Here are the options you can use:

 - `--release`: Full or partial Boost version (release) number.
 If `release` is passed, the command will import all libraries for the versions that contain the passed-in release number.
 If not passed, the command will import libraries for all active versions newer than the min-release.
 - `--min-release`: Specify the minimum version for which you want to retrieve documentation URLs.
-The default is "1.30.0".
+The default is defined in the settings file.
 - `--token`: Pass a GitHub API token.
 If not passed, will use the value in `settings.GITHUB_TOKEN`.

 ### Example: